A versatile preposition built around the core idea of being "in" something

 at (location / institution)

-Where English says "at" for places and institutions, Spanish just says "in" — the kids are in school, not at it.
+Where English says "at" for places and institutions, Spanish just says "in."

 - Los niños están en la escuela = The kids are at school (the kids are in the school)